rhine3/audiomoth-guide/guide.md

 ## Programming

 To create a recording schedule for your AudioMoth, you will download a programming app, plug the AudioMoth into your computer, and set the time & recording schedule via the app interface.

-For a simple and intuitive introduction to this process, see the [OpenAcoustics Config App Guide](https://www.openacousticdevices.info/config-app-guide).
+For a simple and intuitive introduction to this process, see the [Config App Guide](https://www.openacousticdevices.info/config-app-guide).
 For more in-depth information, read the steps below.

 ### Create recording schedule
 Download programming app: https://www.openacousticdevices.info/config